- You are here:

 Starting your own business in the middle of a recession is hard enough.

 Doing it at the age of 22, right after graduating from college is even harder.

 That risk paid off.
-Williams soon launched Alisté Internet Marketing, Inc. - helping other companies and small businesses expand their reach online, and through social media.
+Alicia soon launched Alisté Internet Marketing, Inc. - helping other companies and small businesses expand their reach online, and through social media.

-People are already taking notice of Williams' work.
-In September 2012 the Worcester Business Journal named Williams one of its '40 Under Forty' honorees for 2012.
+People are already taking notice of Alicia's work.
+In 2012 the Worcester Business Journal named Williams one of its '40 Under Forty' honorees for 2012.
 The Journal describes the list as an "annual celebration of up-and-comers in the Central Massachusetts business world."